AlexJReid/blog/content/posts/runhouse/index.md

 ![Latency](runhouse-4.png).

 Logs told me that the Clickhouse had exhausted the 256MB memory.
 Not a problem.
-I deployed a new revision of the service, this time with 1GB and a query worked!
+I deployed a new revision of the service, this time with 1GB and a query worked, responding very quickly.

 ![Success](runhouse-5.png)

-However when attempting to run a `GROUP BY` query, the following error was returned.
+A `SELECT COUNT()` also worked.
+However when attempting to run a query with `GROUP BY` or `WHERE`, the following error was returned.

 ```
 Code: 460, e.displayText() = DB: :ErrnoException: Failed to create thread timer, errno: 0, strerror: Success (version 20.1.2.4 (official build))